dims/docker-flexvol/README.md

 ### Pod Config

-An example pod config would look like this:
+An example pod config would look like this.
+Note the `image` and `name` parameters.
+The `image` is the name of the container that we need to start. `name` is the name of the volume we need to mount.

+Note that `image` is mandatory, `name` is optional.
+If `name` is not specified all the contents of the container are made available to the pod.

 ```yaml
 apiVersion: v1